-Forecast Wave Heights Friday through Sunday
+Forecast Wave Heights Tonight through Sunday

 Surf will begin to build along the Panhandle beaches late Thursday into Friday and remain elevated through the weekend.
 High Surf Warnings and Advisories is in effect from Escambia to Gulf Counties.
 This could result in some beach erosion.
 Dangerous rip currents are likely along the Panhandle beaches.

-Ocala

-Orlando

-Key Hest

-(Mon Jun 21 2021 00Z)

-Palm

-Beach

 Severe Weather Outlook Saturday

 From the Storm Prediction Center

-FDE As the outer bands of PTC #3 move onshore on Saturday, there will be a low-end tornado threat.
-The Storm Prediction Center has outlined areas from Tallahassee westward in a Marginal Risk for severe weather (level 1 of 5).
+FDEN As the outer bands of PTC #3 move onshore on Saturday, there will be a low-end tornado threat.
+The Storm Prediction Center has outlined areas from Tallahassee westward in a Marginal to Slight Risk for severe weather (level 1 of 5).
 It is possible that some areas could see an upgrade to a Slight Risk this afternoon.

 Severe Thunderstorm Risk Categories

 Understanding the Storm Prediction Center Risk Scale

 Thunderstorms (no label)

-No severe thunderstorms expected Lightning/flooding threat exists with all thunderstorms Winds to 40 mph and small hail possible
+No severe^{} thunderstorms expected Lightning/flooding threat exists with all thunderstorms Winds to 40 mph and small hail possible

 Isolated severe thunderstorms possible